 POLCAST2008 conducted 12 flights (24.83 hours) between 10 June and 11 July 2008 and found thirteen hygroscopic seeding candidates.
 Cloud and aerosol measurements are made on 11 research flights (Figure 1).
 Randomized (50/50 split) seeding of target candidates enables a robust statistical comparison.
 The criteria for seeding candidates is that the cloud is relatively isolated from surrounding convection and initial development is within 100 km of the UND radar.
-Furthermore, the candidate needs to be located within North Dakota, have an estimated minimum 500 ft/min cloud base updraft and the cloud base temperature has to be warmer than 4 °C. TITAN analysis of six cases indicated that the methodology of using polarimetric radar data to analyze "areas of influence" is a promising seeding effect evaluation technique (Delene et al. 2011).
+Furthermore, the candidate needs to be located within North Dakota, have at least 500 ft/min cloud base updraft (pilot estimated) and the cloud base temperature has to be warmer than 4 °C. The 500 ft/min updraft requirement is an estimate of the maximum updraft and cloud with continuous updrafts in the 200-500 ft/min range for several seconds are seeded.
+TITAN analysis of six cases indicated that the methodology of using polarimetric radar data to analyze "areas of influence" is a promising seeding effect evaluation technique (Delene et al. 2011).
 Additionally, airborne measurements show that the cloud base aerosol and droplet concentrations are generally relatively high during summer in North Dakota with Passive Cavity Aerosol Spectrometer Probe (PCASP) aerosol concentrations of 890 #/cm3, CCN concentrations (May 2008 calibration) of 1,030 #/cm3, and cloud droplet concentrations of 360 #/cm3.